What happens if you smoke while pregnant?

 Doctors always recommend to avoid smoking completely while pregnant

 As the old saying goes, when you're pregnant you're eating, sleeping and breathing for two.
-A lot of the things you do can have a direct impact on the baby and smoking is no exception.
+What you do has a direct impact on the foetus and smoking is no exception.

 What happens if you smoke during pregnancy?

-Quitting smoking in pregnancy is the very best thing you can do for your own and your baby’s health.
-If you smoke when pregnant, the poisonous substances you breathe in from cigarettes get into your bloodstream and from there into the baby’s bloodstream.
+Quitting smoking before you become pregnant, or at least once you have become pregnant, is the very best thing you can do for your own and your baby’s health.
+If you smoke when pregnant, the poisonous substances you breathe in from cigarettes get into your bloodstream and from there into the baby’s bloodstream as well.

-You and your baby deserve the best chance of good health and you are responsible for the health of your baby.
-So you need to think seriously about the effects smoking, alcohol or other drugs can have on you and your unborn baby.
+You and your unborn baby deserve the best chance of good health, especially since you are responsible for your baby's health.
+It's important to think seriously about the effects smoking, vaping, alcohol or other drugs and substances can have on you and your unborn baby.

 READ: Ready to quit smoking?
 Here's how.

 Quitting will benefit both you and your baby immediately.
-Harmful gases like carbon monoxide and other damaging chemicals will clear from your body.
+Harmful gases like carbon monoxide and other toxins will clear from your body.
+Smoking cigarettes can effect the baby's development and health inside your womb, and can have consequences for their health later in life as well.

 - You will have less morning sickness and fewer complications in pregnancy